Last Updated on

 - A massive portion of shift workers reported that they are suffering from excessive sleepiness and insomnia.

-- According to one study, 10 to 20 percent of shift workers reported falling asleep during the job.
+- According to a 2009 study, 10 to 20 percent of shift workers reported falling asleep during the job.
 An estimated $40 billion is lost every year due to the alertness-related incidents and poor job performance because of the decreased focus.

 - More accidents happen during the night shift.